-Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) issued the following statement after the House passed the Building A Better America budget resolution:
+Washington, D.C. - U.S. Rep. Lloyd Smucker (PA-16) issued the following statement in response to President Trump's reported comments on immigration:

-Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) today issued the following statement after the House passed the Pain-Capable Unborn Child Protection Act:
+Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) issued the following statement after voting to reauthorize the Foreign Intelligence Surveillance Act (FISA) for six years:

-Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) today issued the following statement on the Unified Framework for Fixing Our Broken Tax Code:
+Washington, D.C. – U.S. Rep. Lloyd Smucker (PA-16) today issued the following statement on House passage of the Tax Cuts and Jobs Act:

 In The News